nverinaud/ruby-mpns/README.md

 * Make this lib a gem
 * Add unit tests
 * Add support for multi-level hash for raw notifications
+* Make the future gem rails compatible and add an ActiveRecord extension (acts_as_microsoft_pushable)

 Copyright (c) 2012 [Nicolas VERINAUD](http://www.nverinaud.com).
 Released under the MIT license.